mitano-17/Nidec-Drives-Data-Cleaning/README.md

 ● ❔ Irrelevant Data. </br>

 <h2>💌 Credits ✉️</h2>
-This project is done by <b>ERMITANO, Kate Justine</b> as a part iof the internship tasks under the instructions of <b>Miss Fherlyn Charl Yet</b>.
+This project is done by <b>ERMITANO, Kate Justine</b> as a part of the internship tasks under the instructions of <b>Miss Fherlyn Charl Yet</b>.